 Some academic reports will not need this section.
 However, if you are an employee who has conducted a piece of research for your company, this section could be the most important part of the report.
 It is for this reason that some written reports contain the recommendation section at the beginning of the report.
-In this section is set out a list of clear recommendations which have been developed from your research.
+This section lists clear recommendations which have been developed from your research.